 \subsection{Ablation Study}

-We conducted an extensive ablation study to analyze the effect of the proposed ForgeryAnalysis dataset and each component and setting within our ForgerySleuth framework.
-We report the pixel-level localization performance on the IMD dataset using the F1 score.
-We use ForgeryAnalysis-Eval to evaluate the quality of the reasoning text, following the scoring criteria described in \ref{subsec:forgery_analysis}.
+We conduct an extensive ablation study to analyze the effect of our ForgeryAnalysis dataset and each component and setting within ForgerySleuth framework.
+We report the pixel-level localization performance on IMD datasets using the F1 score.
+We use ForgeryAnalysis-Eval to evaluate the quality of the reasoning text, following the scoring criteria described in Section \ref{subsec:forgery_analysis}.

-\textbf{Contribution of ForgeryAnalysis.} The experimental results in Table \ref{table:exp_data_ablation} show the performance drop when ForgeryAnalysis-PT data is excluded during the pre-training phase, demonstrating the importance of large-scale pre-training data for the IMD task.
-With the use of ForgeryAnalysis-PT, the model achieves strong performance on the IMD task, even without the final stage of supervised fine-tuning with ForgeryAnalysis-SFT data.
+\textbf{Contribution of ForgeryAnalysis.} The experimental results in Table \ref{table:exp_data_ablation} show the performance drop when ForgeryAnalysis-PT data is excluded during the pre-training phase, demonstrating the importance of large-scale data.
+Using ForgeryAnalysis-PT, the model achieves strong performance on the IMD task, even without the final stage of supervised fine-tuning with ForgeryAnalysis-SFT data.
 However, this final fine-tuning further enhances the quality of the tampering analysis text.

-\textbf{Effect of Designed Components.} Removing the trace encoder $\mathcal{F}_{t}$ significantly degrades performance across all datasets, confirming its critical contribution in capturing low-level trace features and mitigating hallucinations in the M-LLM.
+\textbf{Effect of Designed Components.} As shown in Table \ref{table:exp_localization_ablation}, removing the trace encoder $\mathcal{F}_{t}$ significantly degrades performance across all datasets, confirming its critical contribution in capturing low-level trace features and mitigating hallucinations in the M-LLM.
 At the same time, the performance drop observed when the fusion mechanism is excluded highlights the effectiveness of our fusion strategy in integrating multimodal and trace-based information.

 \textbf{Impact of Training Strategies.} In our comparison of various training strategies for the visual encoder $\mathcal{F}_{v}$, including trainable and LoRA fine-tuned, we discover that the best performance is achieved by keeping the encoder completely frozen.
-This could be attributed to the fact that trainable and LoRA-based fine-tuned strategies slightly diminish the generalization ability of the original SAM backbone.
+This could be attributed to the fact that trainable and LoRA fine-tuned strategies slightly diminish the generalization ability of the original SAM.